27672057568

 How does a VPN work?

-When not hooked up to a VPN network, all your internet traffic is potentially exposed to your ISP, the government, advertisers, or other people on your network.
-That’s why VPN connections are crucial to your online privacy and security.
+When not hooked up to a VPN network, your internet traffic is potentially exposed to your ISP, advertisers, or other people on your network.
+That’s why VPN connections are crucial to online privacy and security.

 What is VPN tunneling?

 VPN tunneling is the process of securing your device’s connection with a VPN server.
-A VPN server is a typical internet server configured with VPN software.
-Before being sent over the internet, all data is split into packets.
-At the core of VPN tunneling is a process called encapsulation.
-A VPN wraps an outer packet (a protocol) around the original data packet, encrypting it so it can’t be intercepted.
+VPN tunneling encrypts internet data “packets” sent to and from VPN servers using a technique called encapsulation to wrap an outer packet (a protocol) around the original data packet, so it can’t be intercepted by unauthorized parties.

 The level of protection you receive when using a VPN depends on the type of tunneling protocol used.
-It also depends on whether you use full or split tunneling — the main difference is defined by what traffic goes through the VPN.
-A full tunnel means all data goes through the VPN tunnel, whereas a split tunnel sends only traffic that you, or your employee, want to be protected (for example, Instagram activity could be exempt).
+It also depends on whether you use full or split tunneling.
+A full tunnel means all internet data goes through the VPN tunnel, whereas a split tunnel sends only traffic that you, or your organization, want to be protected (for example, Instagram activity could be exempt).

 How do VPN servers operate?